Review of the American Express Platinum Card

 • Marriott Hotels

-Not every transfer is a 1:1 transfer, but many are.
-Additionally, the transfer is often a special deal, and you can get more miles/points for your Membership Rewards.
+Not every transfer is 1:1, but many are.
+Additionally, there are often transfer bonuses so you can earn more miles/points for your Membership Rewards.

 Woman sitting in business class on airplane